 We aim to make our working environment more ergonomic and constantly monitor and reduce the environmental impact of our offices.

 LHV has decided to operate and grow sustainably, and for the long haul.
-Besides considering pressing local and international issues in the running of our business, we want to keep our own home in order as well.
+When dealing with pressing international issues, we want to keep our own home in order as well.
 That means we devote attention to LHV’s operating environment and our employees’ CO2 footprint.

 What are we planning for the future?